Responsible Office: Office for Sponsored Programs

 Given these federal regulations, Harvard normally treats administrative and clerical salaries as indirect costs.
-However, the Uniform Guidance does provide for criteria, that if met, can justify inclusion of administrative and clerical salaries as direct charges on federal awards.
-Therefore, administrative and clerical salaries should be included as direct charges on federal awards ONLY when they meet the Uniform Guidance criteria and definition of “unlike purpose or circumstance.”
+However, the Uniform Guidance provides criteria that, if met, can justify inclusion of administrative and clerical salaries as direct charges on federal awards.
+Therefore, administrative and clerical salaries should be included as direct charges on federal awards ONLY when they meet the following Uniform Guidance criteria:

-Administrative costs charged improperly to federal awards result in unallowable costs, requiring reimbursement to the Government and, depending on severity, penalties for Harvard University, school or research personnel.
+Administrative and clerical salaries charged improperly to federal awards result in unallowable costs, requiring reimbursement to the government and, depending on severity, additional penalties for Harvard University.

 Who Must Comply

-All Principal Investigators and administrators at Harvard University within all schools, units, divisions, University- wide initiatives, and centers, must comply with this policy.
+All Principal Investigators (PIs) and administrators at Harvard University within all schools, units, divisions, University- wide initiatives, and centers who are involved with the administration and conduct of federally-funded sponsored awards must comply with this policy.

-- Notifying school/tub level/pre award of the need to direct charge admin salaries
+- Notifying school/tub level/submitting office of the need to direct charge admin salaries

 - Documenting the request for direct-charged admin salaries in the budget and budget justification with sufficient detail to describe the necessary benefit to the project